Polaris-JZ/GenSR/README.md

 # GenSR
 This is the pytorch implementation of our paper
- > Unifying Search and Recommendation: A Generative Paradigm Inspired by Information Theory
+ > Unifying Search and Recommendation: Shifting From a Discriminative to a Generative Paradigm